fmoel/BlenderGRBL/README.md

 The first list shows available BlenderCAM operations.
 Select the one that should be send to the CNC machine.
 If the button __Send selected Blender file__ is not available, the GCode maybe missing.
 Go to the BlenderCAM panel and press __Calculate path & export Gcode__

-Other buttons __currently not implemented__:
+Other buttons:
-- Reset: go to the first line of the Gcode file
+- Reset: __currently not implemented__ go to the first line of the Gcode file
 - Play: Start/Continue the Gcode file
 - Pause: Pause the Gcode file